AlmasB/CodefestProject/PITCHME.md

 #### Prizes

-Typically practical computing devices, such as a Raspberry Pi (image).
+Typically practical computing devices, such as a Raspberry Pi.

 Sponsors: